 Thus, interacting with AI systems becomes a mirror of the mind’s own process of co-arising, offering a contemplative field where cognition and compassion can be re-imagined beyond dualities of human and machine.

-It is grounded in early Buddhist frameworks such as the Four Foundations of Mindfulness (Satipatthana) and integrates insights from somatic practice, embodied cognition, and complexity theory.
+Sati-AI is a Buddhist-inspired digital companion designed to engage users in mindfulness-based dialogues.
+Its conceptual foundation draws from early Buddhist frameworks—particularly the Four Foundations of Mindfulness (Satipaṭṭhāna)—while integrating insights from somatic practice, embodied cognition, and complexity theory.

-Sati-AI is not meant to replace human teachers.
-Instead, it functions as a poetic and ethical collaborator, extending access to wisdom traditions and contemplative reflection in digital environments.
+Sati-AI is not intended to replace human teachers.
+Rather, it functions as a poetic and ethical collaborator, extending access to contemplative reflection and wisdom traditions within contemporary digital environments.
+Conceptually, it operates as a cognitive assemblage: a meeting point between human attention, algorithmic prediction, and contemplative design.

 “Sati-AI is an experiment in cultivating mindful computation—where cognition itself becomes the material for care.”